 Every Silver Lining's Got a Touch of Gray

 Gray zone conflict occurs when capable actors intentionally limit the intensity or capacity of their aggressions and refrain from escalation.
-It differs from other forms of irregular or asymmetric warfare that are limited because one of the combatants simply lacks the means to escalate the conflict.
+It differs from other forms of irregular or asymmetric warfare that are also limited because one of the combatants simply lacks the means to escalate the conflict.
 Unlimited war for a guerrilla will be limited war for the state.
 Gray zone actors, by contrast, pull their punches.
 We have argued that they do so out of concern for the potential consequences of their aggressions.
 Limited conflict, ironically enough, becomes a symptom of the success of deterrence.
 Gray zone conflict may be better understood as a reflection of weakness rather than an expression of strength.

 While not new per se, gray zone conflict becomes more attractive with the expanding benefits of economic interdependence and cyber connectivity and the increasingly prohibitive cost of conventional, let alone nuclear, war.
 Though capable of acting more vigorously, powerful actors are deterred from initiating high-intensity conflict because of incentives to both cooperate explicitly through economic interdependence and coordinate tacitly for coexistence.
 Adversaries who no longer possess monolithic interests will also prefer to compete around the edges rather than openly confront opponents, concerned that the maximization of military power would undermine larger political objectives.